xarillian/xarillian.com/pages/blog/orchestrion-1.md

   <p>"Yes, we petitioned and he was allowed to complete it after he passed."</p>

-  <cite>— Conversation between a Cadaverinian man and an Akkadian tourist, 2025 AM (after-Mar, reckoned from the end of the Seven Minutes’s War)</cite>
+  <cite>— Conversation between a Cadaverinian man and an Akkadian tourist, 2025 AM</cite>
 </blockquote>

 <hr/>